LukasWoodtli/WebPage/content/solid.md

 # The Single Responsibility Principle (SRP)

 - A class (function, module...) should have only one reason to change.
-- A responsibility is “a reason for change”.
+- A responsibility is "a reason for change".
 - Violation of Single Responsibility Principle leads to rigidity:
     - This rigidity forces the recompilation and redeployment of software parts more often than necessary.
 - Just apply Single Responsibility Principle if there is a need for it.

 # The Open-Closed Principle (OCP)

-- “Software Entities (Classes, Modules, Functions, Etc.) should be open for extension, but closed for modification.”
+- "Software Entities (Classes, Modules, Functions, Etc.) should be open for extension, but closed for modification."
 - Modules should be designed to never change.
 - When the requirements change the behavior of modules is extended by adding new code, not by changing old code that already works.
 - Abstraction (interfaces):